israelias/resume-ux/README.md

 - What actions can I take now?
 - How do I learn more?
 - How do I contact someone?

+#### Why is this website special?
+Why would a visitor desire this (experience)?

+All additions and improvements to the plan should always count towards the goals of the user and/or the business.

 #### Key Takeaways From Research